Exploring the Possibilities

 Surveying the Field

-Once you have some insight into your preferences, we encourage you to begin researching various industries that interest you to determine how your interests align with professional opportunities.
-At this point, you do not want to get too wrapped up with in-depth examinations of a specific industry or company.
-Your goal should be to gain a basic feel for the type of work you want to be doing.
+The next step is to begin surveying various fields to determine how your interests align with opportunities.
+At this point, don’t get too wrapped up with in-depth examinations of a specific industry or company; you'll be doing that later.
+Instead seek to gain a basic inclination for the type of work you want to be doing.
+You may choose from a number of the tools and techniques discussed in our Researching section to get started.
+It’s helpful to write down your reactions and thoughts as you examine how your interests relate to these options.

-As you go through the exploration process it’s important that you allow yourself the freedom to change your mind about anything at this point.
-This process should be fun, energizing, and exciting.
+This searching stage will probably lead you to say such things as, "Well, I know that doesn't sound like I would really like it," and "Now that sounds really interesting and engaging..."
+It is also important that you allow yourself the freedom to change your mind about anything at this point.
+This process should be fun, energizing and exciting.

-A great way to find out if you would like a particular job or career is to ask someone who is already doing that type of work.
-MORE ›
+A great way to find out if you would like a particular field or job is to ask someone who is already doing that type of work.
+Sitting down with an industry professional can provide you with an insider's perspective, a stronger network, and sometimes lead to tips about job or internship opportunities.